-Bourbon Banana Butter, it’s the stuff of your wildest B&B fantasies — silky, rich, and a little bit decadent — let’s just say mornings are about to get a whole lot more interesting.
+Bourbon Banana Butter ~ this fruit spread is the stuff of your wildest B&B fantasies ~ silky, rich, and a little bit decadent.
+Spread it on toast, biscuits, croissants, pancakes… let’s just say mornings are about to get a whole lot more interesting.

 This is my favorite kind of stuff to share — something neither of us probably even knew existed, but turns out to be fantabulous.
 Banana butter is definitely unusual, but, when you think about it for a minute, it makes perfect sense.
 Every other fruit has been jammed, jellied, or made into a butter…why not bananas?